 Precision-tinted lenses known as the FL-41 tint are the most supported by research.
 However, many migraine sufferers also find relief through general sunglasses as well.

-If you suffer from headaches related to light, it’s worth experimenting with tinted lenses.
-The simplest approach involves trying out eyewear with different tints that still allow you to see well indoors.
+If you suffer from light-related headaches, it’s worth experimenting with tinted lenses.
+The most straightforward approach involves trying out eyewear with different tints that still allow you to see well indoors.
 Many people find rose tints work best, but others have found relief wearing brown tints.